oracle/tribuo/docs/FAQs.md

 ### What's it being used for?

-Several internal groups at Oracle are using Tribuo to build ML features, many focused around it's text classification and sequence prediction features.
+Several internal groups at Oracle are using Tribuo to build ML features, many focused around its text classification and sequence prediction features.
 We're releasing it to the wider Java community to help build the ML ecosystem on the Java platform.